 Hunting: This wildlife area is located in Game Management Unit 35B, where the primary big game species include mule deer, white-tailed deer and javelina.
 Secondary species include antelope and quail.

-CAUTION: Temperatures vary from 15°F in December and January to 80°F in June and July.
+CAUTION: Temperatures vary from 15°F in December and January, to 118°F in June through August.

 - No open fires